- Compliance Committees

 How can you help?
 There are two primary ways:

-Formally close any projects that are complete, including those that were deemed exempt.
-We are able to import some data for ongoing projects.
-It would be helpful to do so only for those projects that are still active.
+- Formally close any projects that are complete, including those that were deemed exempt.
 The IRB’s Study Closure policy outlines when projects can be closed to IRB oversight.
 You may submit the short Project Closure Form to formally close the project.